SingleMoonlight/crelation/README.md

 ## Issues
 If you have any questions, please contact me at [GitHub](https://github.com/SingleMoonlight/crelation).

-Before asking questions, please open the VS Code output panel and check the log.
+Before asking questions, please open the VS Code output panel and check the log of `C Relation`.
 It's better if you can open `Help` -> `Toggle Developer Tools` to see if there are any errors.
 It will help me to solve your problem.

 ## Q&A
 1.command 'crelation.init' not found